v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 1. In this task, you should switch to **LON-CL1**.

 2. At the end of the prior lab, you were logged into LON-CL1 as the adatum\administrator.
-You are now going to sign into Microsoft 365 as the MOD Administrator so that you can assign Holly the Organization Management role.
+You are now going to sign into Microsoft 365 as the MOD Administrator so that you can assign Holly Dickson the Organization Management role.
 Open your Edge browser.

 	In your **Edge** browser, navigate to the **Office 365 home** page by entering **https://portal.office.com**, and log in as your tenant admin account (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting